 Mexico is considered the gateway between the United States and Latin America, has a large number of resources and a young workforce that is affordable.
 The country’s economy is growing, with GDP increasing by 2% between 2017 and 2018, reaching US$1,224 billion.
 According to the IMF and the World Bank, Mexico should experience an overall growth of 2.1% in 2019.

 The oil and gas, automotive, financial services, communications, retail trade, and tourism sectors are Mexico’s most important revenue generators.
 The country is the second-largest destination for foreign investment in Latin America with $31.6 trillion in foreign direct investment in 2018.

 Mexico welcomes foreign business in all forms, including those that focus on supporting social causes.
 We explain how to set up your non-governmental organization in Mexico.

+How to Setup an NGO in Mexico?
 What is a non-governmental organization (NGO)?